monkphin/nlaw/README.md

 <img src="docs/sticky-menu.gif">

 ## Carousel
 Due to the index page becoming overly long when showing the list of games the group enjoys, the design was tweaked slightly to shift this list to the bottom of the main content and replace it with a carousel.
 The carousel was sourced from Bootstrap with some customisation being done to ensure it fit the site's designs, this meant using some fonts from FontAwesome to replace the left and right arrows since the default icons were proving difficult to format correctly.
+Grow from Hover.css is also used so that the images will zoom slightly on mouse over to show some interaction to the user when moving to tap/click on the image.

 <img src="docs/carousel.gif">